razzlestorm/BCRandomizer-API/README.md

 Python 3.7 or higher

-The latest version of SubtractionSoup's fork of BeyondChaos.

 Then, simply navigate to your virtual environment of choice, and run the following command:
 ```
 pip install -r requirements.txt